 It feels comforting at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.

-On the other hand, when expressing love and care, and describing good qualities of a person and what good they brought into our lives, people tend to understate and underestimate those blessing.
+On the other hand, when expressing love and care, and describing the good qualities of a person and what good they brought into our lives, people tend to understate and underestimate those blessings.